TsubasaTz/TsubasaTz/README.md

 - 💖 My passions are robotics and graphic design!
 However, I have a strong interest in programming
 - 🎹 I've played the piano for 11 years now!

-In my free time you can find me working on graphic design commissions for roblox developers!
-I do freelance graphic design as a side gig so it's always fun to do.
+In my free time, you can find me working on graphic design commissions for Roblox developers and creators.
-That's not all!
-I've also been playing piano for 11 years now.
-Yet I'm not only just a pianist, I'm an advid romance enjoyer!
-I read manga, webtoons, manhwas, and novels!
-When it comes to movies, I love all disney movies, interstellar, and shows such as Stranger Things and The Boys.
-I also love kdramas and anime!
-Especially in the romance genre.

----
-Currently, I've taken classes for C and C++ Programming.
+You can find my creative portfolio here: https://tsubasa3968.wixsite.com/maggie-h-nguyen